You need a break, right?

 - What other factors are playing into my decision?
 The busyness at the end of the school year prompts me to be snippy when I get random text messages or phone calls.
 “Ugh!”
 I just can’t keep up.
 I’ve realized April and May are not ideal months for me personally, nor strategically.
 It’s why I don’t make huge decisions about the summer within (or because of) this window but instead ask our team to think ahead in the late winter and early spring about our summer format and outreach.
 It’s a question of overflow versus obligation.

 - Is my team capable of pulling off a quality ministry?
 I live in Minnesota (and yes, I’ve heard all the jokes about the temperature).
 Summer weather is amazing, though, in a way unlike anywhere I’ve ever lived.
 Since every paid and unpaid leader seizes time with their family, we’ve found it best to sit down and compare calendars.
-That doesn’t mean we don’t meet for the summer, but that we’re strategic about our planning.
-It’s the difference between a big “ask” versus a big easy.
+That doesn’t mean we don’t meet for the summer, because we absolutely do.
+What it means is that we’re strategic about our planning.
+Don’t say someone’s “no” for them.
+It’s a question between a big “ask” versus a big conclusion.

 - Am I being Jesus-centered AND outward-focused?
 I’m inspired when teenagers ask for extra summer campfires or Bible studies to tighten our relationships and deepen our roots, but not at the expense of the strategic window summer affords us to enlarge who we’re reaching and why.
-For example, we’re doing outreach during a local summer festival where we’ll hand out papers with online links to a contest for a major video game system—that will give us a pool of new teenagers we’ll reach out to for future events.
+For example, we’ve done outreach during a local summer festival where teenagers gather in droves, but our student leaders are the ones who are doing the connecting there.
 Discipleship and evangelism are roommates.
 It’s a question of seeing the value in both.

 - What is the ideal preferred future?
 You know the drill on this—pause, pray, and whiteboard-out with your team where your ministry could ideally be in the next few years.
 Then reverse engineer that dream back to today, and consider the opportunities before you.
-In our situation, we know that our school-year leaders give themselves so faithfully all year and want some summer to claim for themselves.
-Instead of resenting that, we’re casting a vision for a “summer crew” of parents and volunteers who step into our youth ministry during this season.
+In our situation, we know that some of our school-year leaders give themselves so faithfully all year and want some summer to claim for themselves.
+Instead of resenting those who choose that, we’ve also cast a vision for a “summer crew” of parents and volunteers who step into our youth ministry during this season.
 This short-term solution is linked to a larger value of us having a quality ministry all year round.
 It’s a question of advancement versus maintenance.

 What we’re really wrestling with here is the temptation of summer to turn recreation into “God” and God into “recreation.”